Skip to main content

 How big is the QR code market in 2026?

-The global QR code market is estimated at $12-15 billion in 2025, with projections reaching $33 billion by 2030 at a compound annual growth rate of 16-17%.
+The global QR code market is estimated at approximately $15.3 billion in 2025, with projections reaching $33 billion by 2030 at a compound annual growth rate of 16.1%.
 The market includes QR code generation platforms, payment processing infrastructure, scanning hardware, and enterprise solutions.
-Growth is driven by payment adoption in Asia-Pacific and regulatory mandates like GS1 Sunrise 2027 and the EU Digital Product Passport.
+Growth is driven by payment adoption in Asia-Pacific, regulatory mandates like GS1 Sunrise 2027 and the EU Digital Product Passport, and expanding use in marketing, healthcare, and education.

 How many people scan QR codes?

-Over 89 million smartphone users in the US scanned a QR code in 2022, with projections exceeding 100 million by 2025.
-Globally, an estimated 2.2 billion people have used QR codes for payments alone.
-With 6.8 billion active smartphones worldwide - virtually all capable of scanning QR codes natively - the potential user base is essentially every smartphone owner on the planet.
+Over 100 million smartphone users in the US scanned a QR code in 2025, with the global figure reaching an estimated 2.5 billion people who have used QR codes for payments alone.
+With 7.1 billion active smartphones worldwide - virtually all capable of scanning QR codes natively - the potential user base is essentially every smartphone owner.
+Over 86% of all smartphone users have scanned a QR code at least once.

 Are QR codes still growing in 2026?

 Yes.
 QR code usage continues to grow at double-digit annual rates across most markets.
-Key growth drivers include QR-based payments expanding in Europe (Wero), regulatory mandates (GS1 Sunrise 2027, EU Digital Product Passport), and ongoing adoption in marketing, healthcare, and supply chain management.
-The pandemic-era adoption spike established a baseline that has continued to grow.
+Key growth drivers include QR-based payments expanding in Europe (Wero) and Latin America (Pix), regulatory mandates (GS1 Sunrise 2027, EU Digital Product Passport), AI-powered QR design, and ongoing adoption in healthcare, education, and supply chain management.
+The pandemic-era adoption established a baseline that continues to expand.

 Which country uses QR codes the most?

-China leads global QR code usage by a wide margin, with Alipay and WeChat Pay processing an estimated combined volume exceeding $3 trillion annually.
-India is the second-largest market by transaction volume, with UPI processing over 13 billion QR-based transactions per month.
-Japan, where QR codes were invented, Southeast Asian nations, and increasingly European markets round out the top adopters.
+China leads global QR code usage by a wide margin, with Alipay and WeChat Pay processing an estimated combined volume exceeding $3.5 trillion annually.
+India is second by transaction volume, with UPI processing over 172 billion QR-based transactions per year.
+Brazil has emerged as the third-largest market with its Pix payment system.
+Japan, Southeast Asian nations, and increasingly European markets round out the top adopters.

 What is the difference between dynamic and static QR codes?